 You will not be ready to invest until . . .

-Once you have checked all of these boxes, you can then get started with pursuing investment options that will help you achieve your goals.
+Once you have checked all of these boxes, you can start exploring investment options that will help you achieve your goals.

 You need to understand how money is managed and how a mutual fund works.
 This knowledge is key to helping you make educated investment decisions.

 Mutual funds can invest in a whole bunch of things, not just stocks.
-A mutual fund is nothing more than a group of people, pooling their money together and working with an investment company who is going to find a portfolio manager, (a mutual fund manager) whose job is to take all of the money and decide how it is going to be invested.
-It’s up to his or her discretion to decide whether he’s going to buy AT&T, or Wal-Mart, or Microsoft, whether they want to buy CDs, or real estate, a whole host of opportunities … bonds, stocks, real estate, etc.
+A mutual fund is nothing more than a group of people pooling their money together and working with an investment company that is going to find a portfolio manager (a mutual fund manager) whose job is to take all of the money and decide how it is going to be invested.
+It’s up to his or her discretion to decide whether he’s going to buy AT&T, Wal-Mart, or Microsoft, whether they want to buy CDs or real estate, a whole host of opportunities … bonds, stocks, real estate, etc.

 What governs and guides the manager is based on the objective of the fund.

-One of the interesting things, as we work with clients, is when they say ‘I don’t think I have a good portfolio’, it’s not uncommon for the fund itself to be perfectly fine, it’s just that the objective of the investor doesn’t match the objective of the fund.
+One of the interesting things we hear when working with clients is when they say, ‘I don’t think I have a good portfolio.’
+It’s not uncommon for the fund itself to be perfectly fine; it’s just that the investor's objective doesn’t match the fund's objective.

 There are three advantages to investing in mutual funds: diversification, professional management, and money growth.

-Once you understand how money is managed, then you will need to understand how you should invest.
-There are two primary strategies you can use to mitigate the fluctuations within the stock market, the buy and hold investment strategy, and the dollar cost averaging investment strategy.
+Once you understand how money is managed, you will need to understand how you should invest.
+Two primary strategies, the buy and hold investment strategy and the dollar-cost averaging investment strategy, can be used to mitigate the fluctuations within the stock market.

 The first is called buy and hold.
 Over time, the market has a history of moving in an upward direction.
 However, there are also times when the market goes down.
-Simply put, when employing a buy and hold strategy you invest a sum of money and hope and trust that when you need the money back, the market will have gone through its gyrations, will be higher than when you originally started investing, and that your principal will be worth more than when you invested it.
+Simply put, when employing a buy and hold strategy, you invest a sum of money and hope and trust that when you need the money back, the market will have gone through its gyrations and that your principal will be worth more than when you invested it.
 The longer you hold, the more likely it is that the account may have appreciated.

 The second strategy you could employ is called dollar-cost averaging.
 It’s a system of subsequent periodic purchases that allow an investor to manage their risk.